robertdj/r-dockerfiles/README.md

 # License

-Having scrutinized the Version-stable Rocker images I have no choice but to use the GPL 2 license.
+Having scrutinized the Dockerfiles for the Version-stable Rocker images I have no choice but to use the GPL 2 license.